Credit Basics for Auto Loans

 2. Can the interest rate on my loan contract be changed?

 You may be able to change your interest rate if your contract is set up that way.
-The best way to find this out is to talk to a professional to see if the change is valid.
+Terms vary by provider so to find out if this is possible, talk to a professional to see if the change is allowed.
+Although this may be an option, if you are looking to lower your interest rate or monthly payment, refinancing your loan might be your best option.

 3. Are there any costs for refinancing?

-Typically, when you refinance, what you do is pay off the existing balance and then sign a new loan with new terms.
-When you sign this new loan, you again have to pay all the same costs you paid with the original loan.
-You may want to take this into consideration when deciding if you are ready to refinance.
+Typically when you refinance you pay off the existing balance and then sign a new loan with new terms.
+When you refinance with a new loan, you incur and have to pay many or all of the same costs you paid with the original loan.
+You'll want to take this into consideration when deciding if you are ready to refinance.

 4. How do I benefit from refinancing?